brown-cs-224/Mesh-Stencil/submission-final.md

 Describe your mesh data structure here.

 ### Mesh Validator
 Describe what your mesh validator checks for here.
+This can be a list.

 ### Run Time/Efficency
 Describe how you achieved efficient asymptotic running times for your geometry processing functions, including the data structures you used.